Necroskillz/necroskillz.github.io/_posts/2011/2011-07-08-using-application-page-as-script-service-in-sharepoint-2010.aspx.md

 }
 ```

-This is just a simple example without any checks, and parameters has to
+This is just a simple example without any checks, and parameters have to
 be strings.
 That could be fixed and extended with some kind of model
 binder implementation.
 Just bear with me for now.